cyrbil/go-trading212/README.md

 ### API Domains

-The library supports both demo and live Trading212 environments:
+The library also supports demo or any trading212 environments:

 ```go
 // Demo environment (for testing)